Teradata/stacki-wiki/Home.md

 ## Linux

 Stacki supports RedHat and its variants.
-We general develop on CentOS but we always test on RHEL to give you the choice of platform
+We generally develop on CentOS but we always test on RHEL to give you the choice of platform